jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 QuickCheck results and the properties run with _jqwik_: `Ox` means that QuickCheck found a bug where _jqwik_ did not; `Xo` has the opposite meaning.
 There are several potential causes for the differences:

 - The bugs are only described in prose.
-Thus my implementation are probably different than those done by the original authors.
+Thus my implementations are probably different than those done by the original authors.
-- Data generation differs between QuickCheck and _jqwik_ which leads to more or less collisions.
+- Data generation differs between QuickCheck and _jqwik_ which can lead to more or less collisions and thus to better or worse bug detection.
-- Some of the properties are not fully specified in the original paper.
-My interpretation might be different.
+- Some of the properties are not fully specified in the paper.
+My interpretation of the property's name might be different.

-All in all, however, the results are quite similar and suggest the same conclusions.
+All in all, however, the results are quite alike and suggest similar conclusions.

 > ### 5.2 Bug finding performance